Studies Suggest Cautious Optimism About Declines In Teen Opioid Use

 Unlike young children, most teenagers who ended up in the hospital after taking opioids ingested the drugs intentionally.

-The other study, which examined opioid use among older teens from 1976 to 2015, echoed some of these findings, and provided context about trends in opioid use among high school students using a nationwide annual survey of high school seniors from approximately 135 public and private schools.
+The other study, which examined opioid use among older teens from 1976 to 2015, echoed some of these findings.
+It also provided context about trends in opioid use among high school students using a nationwide annual survey of high school seniors from approximately 135 public and private schools.

 The survey asked seniors whether a medical doctor had ever prescribed them opioids, and how many times they had taken prescription opioids without a doctor's instruction.
 The question listed possible opioids according to their varying availability over the years, including Vicodin, OxyContin, Percodan, Percocet, Demerol, Ultram, methadone, morphine, opium and codeine.